Before He Cheats: Background

 "Before He Cheats" tells the story of a woman taking revenge on her potentially unfaithful boyfriend or husband.
+It was originally written for Gretchen Wilson before it was recorded by Underwood.

 She imagines him hanging out and flirting with a "bleach-blonde" girl, shooting pool, buying her a drink, dancing, and hoping to "get lucky" with her.
 In retaliation, she vandalizes his customized four-wheel drive vehicle by keying the sides, carving her name into its leather seats, smashing the headlights with a Louisville Slugger baseball bat and slashing all four tires.
 All of these actions are part of her hopes that this will make him "think before he cheats" again.

-Although the song is about a tale of revenge, according to Carrie Underwood, while she had been cheated on before, "I wouldn't recommend doing any property damage, though.
+Although the song is about a tale of revenge, according to Underwood, while she had been cheated on before, "I wouldn't recommend doing any property damage, though.
 I'm a 'let it go, move on' kind of person."

 "Before He Cheats" is set in the key of F-sharp minor.
 It has a moderate tempo in cut time with a "shuffle" beat.
 The song's main chord pattern is Fm-E-D_{sus}2-C, and Underwood's vocals range from F3-C5.

+Critical reception

+In 2024, Rolling Stone ranked the song at #67 on its 200 Greatest Country Songs of All Time ranking.

+Personnel

+Credits are adapted from the liner notes of Some Hearts.